king-11/gossip-glomers/broadcast/README.md

 We were also facing `[runnable]` errors as we weren't stopping `SendToNeighbours` on `SIGTERM` as it was blocked on a closed channel using `select`.
 This was fixed by switching back to a `for` loop which stops on channel close automatically when `Stop` is called.

 For the gossip ticker management, calling a stop on ticker doesn't close the channel, we initially added an additional `gossipTickerDone` channel.
 This was fine but we can utilize a more elegant way of `context` passing.

+In topology, we initially tried using circular with front, back and an opposite in the circle node as neighbours but that didn't work out well and had increased tail latency in some cases.
+Switching to tree like structure gave things more than I expected probably due to *logarithmic* complexity of a tree in passing around the message whereas circular was *linear*.

 ## Configuration
 - **Gossip Frequency**: Modify the `GOSSIP_FREQUENCY` constant in `main.go` to change how often gossiping occurs.